cbvora/chiragiq-poc/docs/consumer-docs/chart-template.md

 # Chart HTML Template
 - chart-template.html
-HTML page to load the chart with optional custom UI elements.
+HTML page to load the chart with consumer's custom UI elements.
 Include the core charting library and chart initialization script.

 ## Chart Container
 Define a div with the same ID as used in chart initialization